juni-b-queer/bsky-event-handlers/README.md

 # Quickstart
 This guide is assuming you're using BunJS

+Install the package
 `bun install --save bsky-event-handlers`

-In your `index.ts` you'll need a few things
+Then, in your `index.ts` you'll need a few things

-To create your bsky agent
+Create your bsky agent
 ```typescript
 let agentDetails: AgentDetails = {
     name: "test-bot",